eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 want to recognize, except if there is a legal requirement that the attestations of certain Providers SHALL be accepted.
 That is generally the case for PID Providers and QEAA Providers.
-However, this does not mean that the above process is not necessary for these providers.
+However, this does not mean that the above process is not necessary for these Providers.

 ##### 6.3.2.3 Relying Party trusts the authenticity of the attestation